RCGAI/SimplyRetrieve/README.md

 Feel free to give us any feedback and comment.
 We welcome any discussion about this tool.

 ## Limitation
-It is important to note that this tool does not provide a foolproof solution for ensuring a completely safe and responsible response from generative AI models, even within a retrieval-centric architecture.
+It is important to note that this tool does not provide a foolproof solution for ensuring a completely safe and responsible response from generative AI models, even within a retrieval-centric approach.
 The development of safer, interpretable, and responsible AI systems remains an active area of research and ongoing effort.

 Generated texts from this tool may exhibit variations, even when only slightly modifying prompts or queries, due to the next token prediction behavior of current-generation LLMs.
 This means users may need to carefully fine-tune both the prompts and queries to obtain optimal responses.